LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_sony.md

 ## Unlocking the bootloader

 {% include note.html content="The steps below only need to be run once per device." %}
 {% include warning.html content="Unlocking the bootloader will erase all data on your device!
+This includes also your DRM keys, which are stored into TA partition.
-Before proceeding, ensure the data you would like to retain is backed up to your PC and/or your Google account, or equivalent." %}
+Before proceeding, ensure the data you would like to retain is backed up to your PC and/or your Google account, or equivalent.
+As far as it concerns to the backup of TA partition, you can find multiple tutorials on the internet." %}

 1. Dial `*#*#7378423#*#*` (`*#*#SERVICE#*#*`) to launch the service menu.
 2. Go to `service info` > `configuration` and check "rooting status" - you can only continue if it says `Bootloader unlock allowed: Yes`.